 So when a cleaner didn't show up, or they arrived to find the board room locked, the client knew before we did.

 And unfortunately, it's a common problem in the janitorial industry.

 The good news?
 Having a solution to this problem can set you apart from your competition.

-In this post we’ll explore why including and engaging your front line staff as a part of your quality program will bring more value to your organization and communicate to your customer that your company does more than just talk about quality.
+In this post we’ll explore why engaging your cleaners as a part of your quality program will improve your customer retention.

-This is the Iceberg of Ignorance.
-It is a theory that dates back to the sixties.
+The Iceberg of Ignorance is a theory that dates back to the 1960's.

 Your Cleaners are the Key

-At Swept, we believe that cleaners can add more value to your organization beyond just cleaning.
+Cleaners can add more value to your organization beyond just cleaning.
 They are an important part of every cleaning company’s quality program.
-The key to the success of any quality program is better communication.
+The key to the success of any quality program is better communication

 It’s the little things

-If you’re looking for better and more cost effective ways to engage cleaners into your quality program why not choose a tool that was built with them in mind?
+If you’re looking for better and more cost effective ways to engage cleaners into your quality program, consider choosing a tool that was built with them in mind!